toivjon/rust-rps/README.md

 ## Scenes

-Game is split into follow scenes.
+Game is split into following scenes.

-1. A main menu scene, which contains the a support to start or quit a game.
+1. A main menu scene, which contains the support to start or quit a game.
 2. An in-game scene, which contains the actual gameplay.

 ## Features